SmartThingsDIY/wemos-water-leak-sensor/README.md

 * Goes to deep sleep and only wakes up every 30sec (configurable) to save energy
 * When water is detected, only then, the connection to WiFi is made, again, to save energy
 * Has a removable LiPo battery for easy of charge
-* Clever wiring of the water sensor to extend it's life expectancy (more details in the wiring section)
+* Clever wiring of the water sensor to extend its life expectancy (more details in the wiring section)
 * Sends notifications (and any type of data) to an MQTT topic, enlarging the possibilities of what you can do with the data

 In my case, I will be sending the notifications to my [Home Assistant](https://www.home-assistant.io/) setup in order to trigger a pre-defined automation that: